AmpersandTarski/documentation/commandLineTool/commandlinetool.md

 * **CCdbName**  Sets the name of the database that is to be generated.
 Can be overruled by --dbName
 * **CCdirOutput** Sets the default output directory for generated assets.
 Can be overruled by --outputDir
 * **CCdirPrototype** Sets the default directory where functional prototypes are being generated.
 Can be overruled by --proto

+## Exit status

+## Bugs
+ We are happy to recieve [bug reports at AmpersandTarski](https://github.com/AmpersandTarski/ampersand/issues) .
+However, please try to help us by first checking that it has not been reported allready.
+You can do so by searching the issues.
+When in doubt however, don't hesitate to [create a new issue](https://github.com/AmpersandTarski/ampersand/issues).